SEP IRA Features and Benefits

 Ideally suited for …

-Employers who are looking for a plan that is easy/inexpensive to set up and administer and has a discretionary feature for contributions.
+Employers who are looking for a plan in which contributions are immediately 100% vested, is easy/inexpensive to administer, has a discretionary feature for contributions.
+With 100% immediate vesting, employees can take their contributions at anytime.

 Denise is CEO of Appleby Retirement Consulting Inc., a firm that provides IRA resources for financial/ tax/legal professionals.
 She has over 20 years of experience in the retirement plans field, which includes training and technical consultation.